CDRXavier/XpandShield/XpandShield_MK1/README.txt

 ______
 Code/sketch/program

-With Arduino Leonardo, it support unmodified Arduboy binary, as well as full support of Arduboy, Arduboy2, and Arduboy Homemade libraries.
-All of the code posted in relative projects works as well -- provided that all the parts adhere to the requirements.

 The library for the XpandShield is here!
 To use the library, you need to move the XpandShield_Lib folder into the "libraries" folder in your personal Arduino folder.
 The library will also be added to the Arduino library manager (as soon as the process is complete).

+Example sketches are in the "Sketches" folder.
+The "_OLD" version is preserved for historical reasons.

+With Arduino Leonardo, it support unmodified Arduboy binary, as well as full support of Arduboy, Arduboy2, and Arduboy Homemade libraries.
+All of the code posted in relative projects works as well -- provided that all the parts adhere to the requirements.

 Currently, Arduboy code will compile for Arduino Mega.
 However, compatiability had not been tested.